recklessracoon/SimpleRangeBar-Android/README.md

 # SimpleRangeBar-Android

 Two thumbed Seekbar-Like custom view for android.
+Below is a screenshot of the example app with additional textviews and a button.

 ![alt text](https://i.imgur.com/ruSgJyt.png)